• Home

 Journey Overview

-This is an invigorating journey that meanders its way through fascinating sights and places between Portsmouth and Littlehampton, with a change in the historic and delightful city of Chichester.
+This is an invigorating journey that meanders its way through fascinating sights and places along the Hampshire and Sussex Coast between Portsmouth and Chichester, with a change for an mesmerising seafront journey through delightful Bognor Regis and Littlehampton to vibrant, pulsating Brighton.

 There can be few more contrasting cities than Portsmouth with its incredible maritime culture and past, dynamic, landmark Spinnaker Tower and fashionable Gunwharf Quays retail and entertainment hotspot.
 From such incredible beginnings, the interest deepens as the bus makes its way through Fratton and Hilsea, past the gateway to Hayling Island and Emsworth, a pretty old fishing village nestling on the end of Chichester Harbour, with its narrow streets, Georgina houses, walled gardens, mill pond and sumptuous waterside views.